digitkhrisnaa/TPWorkshopModularization/README.md

 If you want to learn those 3 sessions or you accidentally landed here, then let's start the journey!

 ## Session 1 - Introduce to Swift Compiler
 Many of you may familiar how to create Swift Project, if you're working as iOS Developer or familiar with XCode, you know how to run the project by clicking the `play` button or `build` button.
-Did you know how's Swift Compiler actually work?
+Did you know how Swift Compiler actually work?
 ### Swift Language
 Swift language is high level programming language, means there are tons of computer science abstraction till today, you as developer can easily to read and write the code without needs to worry regarding target architecture (x86_64, arm64, etc), addressing memory, or else.
 It's easy just to print `hello world` nowadays.